 Localized Services can be supported via Public Network Integrated NPNs in PLMNs e.g., by means of dedicated DNNs, or by one (or more) Network Slice instances allocated for the NPN as specified in clause 5.30.3, TS 23.501 [2].
 When a Localized Services provided via PNI-NPN is made available in a PLMN, the UE shall have a subscription for the PLMN in order to access PNI-NPN.

-Following principlesfor subscription management for PNI-NPN are retained:
+Following principles for PNI-NPN are retained:

-Subscription data for a single UE is managed and stored centrally by a single UDM or single UDM group
+subscription management: Multiple UDMs (or multiple UDM groups if UDM groups are deployed) are not used to retrieve/provision subscription data for a single UE.

+Editor’s note: Access to PLMN services via PNI-NPN that are not part of PNI-NPN services is for further check.

 The UE and PNI-NPN may support remote provisioning of credentials for secondary authentication/authorization to the UE when accessing Localized service.

 In PNI-NPN, access control using the concept of Closed Access Groups (CAG), similar to 5G (as in TS 23.501 [2]) can also be used.
 Following principles of CAG, from TS 23.501 [2] are retained: